litebase/litebase/docs/litebase_query_transfer_protocol.md

 ### Server Responses

-The server responds with `QueryStreamFrame` messages containing `QueryStreamFrameEntry` responses:
+The server responds with a corresponding query stream  comprised of one or more `QueryStreamFrame` messages containing `QueryStreamFrameEntry` responses:

 #### Response Frame Format